Gluten Free Pumpkin Muffins

 In a large bowl, whisk together the eggs, yogurt, maple syrup, butter, vanilla extract, and pumpkin.

 Add the dry ingredients to the wet and whisk well to combine until no lumps remain and batter is thick.
-(The great thing about coconut flour is that you can’t over mix it!)
+(The great thing about coconut flour is that you can’t over-mix it!)

 Stir in the chocolate chips to the batter.
 The batter will be thicker than pancake batter but thinner than your typical muffin recipe.

-Evenly divide the batter into muffin cups.
-I found that a cookie scoop worked well for this task.
 Because the batter is a bit runnier than in typical muffin recipes, it often took two scoops to fill the muffin liner.

 About Silicone Muffin Liners